Mathematical Quilts

 reflected on their hypotenuse.

-Spiraling Pythagorean Triples - case 2 - This quilt has the same triangles as
+Spiraling Pythagorean Triples - case 2 -

 the case 1 quilt.
 The difference being that the triangles are rotated about their